Home > Capacity Report

 (Last Updated On: August 5, 2021)

-The Capacity Report isn’t currently available on Business or Self-Service plans or below.
+The Capacity Report is currently available on Professional plans or higher.

 You may have noticed a recent addition to your SnapEngage Analytics tab, which is our new Capacity report tab.
 This new feature allows admins to gain insight on those peak times when visitors chatting in have caused agents taking chats to be maxed or near maxed on the total number of chats they can take at once.
 The Capacity report will display to admins the total capacity for your chat team for the selected widget.
 What this means is if you had a team of 4 agents online and “available” in Conversations Hub (each with a max capacity of 3 chat spots they can take at once) your total capacity would be 12 at that given moment in the day.

 The Capacity Report features of combination of datasets to indicate team capacity.
 The 15 minute intervals are broken down based on the number of days selected, and is an average.
 So for example, if you select one day, it will be an average over that 15 minute interval.
 However, if you select 10 days, it will add the stats for the 10 days, and then divide it by 10, to get the average over the 15 minute interval.